neurodsp-tools/neurodsp/doc/glossary.rst

     time domain
         Signals that are represented as variations over time, and analyses of such signals. frequency domain
-        Signals that are represented in terms of frequencies, and Analyses of such signals. temporal resolution
+        Signals that are represented in terms of frequencies, and analyses of such signals. sampling rate
+        The rate at which samples are taken. temporal resolution
-        The precision of a measurement, in the time domain. frequency resolution
+        The precision of a measurement, in the time domain.
+        This is set by the magnitude of time between successive measurements (e.g. 0.01 seconds between samples). frequency resolution
-        The precision of a measurement, in the frequency domain. sampling rate
+        The precision of a measurement, in the frequency domain.
-        The rate at which samples are taken.
+        This is set by the magnitude of frequency between successive measurements (e.g. 0.5 Hz between measurements).

 Units
 -----